AD-SDL/sleep_module/README.md

 1. Install Docker for your platform of choice.
 2. Run `make init` to create the `.env` file, or copy `example.env` to `.env`
 3. Open the .env file and ensure that all values are set and correct.
-    1. Check that the `USER_ID` and `GROUP_ID` are correct, as these ensure correct file permissions (in most cases, they should match your user's UID and GID)
-    2. Check that the `WEI_DATA_DIR` and `REDIS_DIR` directories exist and have the appropriate permissions

 ```bash
 # Build and run just the module